jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 < Picture >

-And here I draw out both representations on top of eachother, one representation in one color and the other representation in another color.
+And here I draw out both representations on top of each other, one representation in one color and the other representation in another color.

 < Picture >